Division KELLER

 Please choose your language:

-Principle, advantages and applications of new panorama pyrometers
+Principle, advantages and possible applications of innovative panorama pyrometers

 Introduction

-Pyrometers detect thermal radiation in a defined measurement area on the surface of a measurement object and calculate the temperature from these radiation values.
-Size and shape of the measurement area are determined by the pyrometer's lenses, its optical assembly and the sensor system.
-Due to their lens geometry, diaphragm system and sensor system, the devices available on the market usually come with a round field of view.
-Based on a novel optical design and high-quality lenses, some manufacturers have recently started to offer devices with a rectangular measurement area.
-The following article explains structure, mode of operation, advantages and applications of pyrometers with a rectangular measurement area.
+Pyrometers detect the thermal radiation on the surface of a measuring object in a defined measuring field and determine the temperature from this.
+The size and shape of the measuring field are determined by the lenses, the optical design and the sensor technology.
+Due to the geometry of the lenses, the aperture system and the sensor technology, the devices available on the market to date usually have a round measuring surface.
+Based on an innovative optical structure and high-quality lenses, devices with a rectangular measuring field are now also available.
+The following article explains the design, function, advantages and possible applications of pyrometers with a rectangular measuring field.

 Temperature measurement of moving objects

-A correct measurement can be made as long as the wire oscillates within the measurement area.
+Correct measurement is possible as long as the wire oscillates within the measuring field.

-Fig. 1 A correct measurement can be made as long as the wire oscillates within the measurement area.
+Fig. 1 Correct measurement is possible as long as the wire oscillates within the measuring field.

-So far, single-channel pyrometers with a very small measurement area and an oscillating mirror mounted in front of the pyrometer were used to solve such application-related measuring problems.
-The rotating or oscillating mirror periodically deflects the target spot.
-The peak picker in the pyrometer captures the temperature at the time when the target spot is fully filled by the target object.
-In addition to a moving mechanism that is susceptible to failure, the data acquisition time is also limited.
-The scanning movement does not capture the target object temperature continuously but only cyclically.
+Until now, single-channel pyrometers with a very small measuring field have been used in conjunction with an oscillating mirror mounted in front of the pyrometer to solve such application-related measuring problems.
+The rotating or oscillating mirror deflects the measuring spot periodically.
+A peak picker in the pyrometer records the temperature at the time when the measuring spot is completely filled by the object.
+In addition to the disadvantage of a moving mechanism that is susceptible to faults, the detection time is limited.
+Due to the scanning movement, the object temperature is not recorded continuously, but only cyclically.

-For these reasons, experiments were carried out many years ago with devices that created a rectangular measurement area by purely optical means.
-A special cylindrical lens spread the measurement area in the direction of an axis such as exists in a mirror cabinet.
-In principle, this method provided a solution to the problem.
-But an issue was also the uneven distribution of sensitivity on the measuring surface of the sensor.
-The high costs for this special lens were also a drawback.
-Furthermore, the pyrometers only worked with a fixed distance to the target spot.
-Another difficulty was the distorted optical image in the view finder which made it challenging to align the device correctly.
+For this reason, many years ago there were already experiments with devices that generated a rectangular measuring field purely optically.
+A special cylindrical lens spread the measuring field in the direction of an axis, as known from a mirror cabinet.
+In principle, a solution has been found.
+The uneven sensitivity distribution on the measuring surface of the sensor proved to be a problem.
+Another disadvantage was the high cost of this special lens.
+In addition, the devices could only be used for a fixed measuring distance.
+Another difficulty was that the optical image in the through-the-lens sighting was distorted, making it difficult to align the device.

-Of particular interest is a rectangular measurement area for a two-colour pyrometer.
-A two-colour pyrometer detects the thermal radiation of a measuring object at two different wavelengths.
-The ratio of the two spectral radiances varies proportionally to the temperature.
-According to this measuring principle, the target object may even be smaller than the measurement field and, other than a single-channel pyrometer, the two-colour pyrometer yet detects the correct temperature of a hot object against a cool background.
+The use of a rectangular measuring field is particularly interesting in conjunction with a two-colour pyrometer.
+A two-colour pyrometer detects the thermal radiation of a measuring object in two different wavelength ranges.
+The ratio of the two spectral radiance values changes in proportion to the temperature.
+This measuring principle allows the measuring object to be smaller than the measuring field.
+In contrast to a single-channel pyrometer, the correct temperature is still determined for a hot measuring object against a cold background.

-Block diagram of the optical arrangement of the panorama pyrometer: Target object (1), interchangeable lens with focal adjustment (2), aperture system (3) and sensor (4), target marking (5), eyepiece or video camera (6)
+Block diagram of the optical design of the panorama pyrometer: measuring object (1), focusable interchangeable lens (2), aperture system (3), deflection mirror and sensor (4), measuring field marker (5), eyepiece or video camera (6)

-Fig. 2 Block diagram of the optical arrangement of the panorama pyrometer: Target object (1), interchangeable lens with focal adjustment (2), aperture system (3) and sensor (4), target marking (5), eyepiece or video camera (6)
+Fig. 2 Block diagram of the optical design of the panorama pyrometer: measuring object (1), focusable interchangeable lens (2), aperture system (3), deflection mirror and sensor (4), measuring field marker (5), eyepiece or video camera (6)

-Another advantage of this innovative optical structure is the correct display of the target marker in the view finder or on the monitor, both as to its exact position and its actual size in the rectangular measurement area.
-This is the only way to check and ensure a correct alignment of the pyrometer.
+A further advantage of this new optical design is that the measuring field marking in the viewfinder or on the monitor is displayed correctly both in the exact position and in the actual size of the rectangular measuring field.
+This is the only way to check and ensure correct alignment of the devices.

-We faced another optical challenge when developing the panorama pyrometer.
-Optical aberrations and an inhomogeneous distribution of sensitivity on the measuring surface usually have the effect on two-colour pyrometers that temperatures are measured quite differently depending on the position of the measuring object in the measurement field.
-At a target object temperature of 1000 °C the displayed temperature can rise by more than 30°C in the peripheral area of the field of view (Fig. 3).
+Another optical challenge had to be solved during the development of the panorama pyrometer.
+Optical aberrations and an inhomogeneous distribution of sensitivity on the measuring surface usually have the effect on two-colour pyrometers that temperatures are measured quite differently depending on the position of the measuring object in the measuring field.
+At the edge of the measuring field, the display can rise by more than 30 °C at an object temperature of 1,000 °C (Fig. 3).

-Conventional two-colour pyrometers may also display varying temperatures when the target object diameter changes due to production-related processes and the measurement area is not uniformly filled.
+Conventional two-colour pyrometers may also display varying temperatures when the measuring object diameter changes due to production-related processes and the measuring field is differently filled out as a result.

-Incorrect temperature increase (measurement with two- colour pyrometers) when the hot object is located in the peripheral area of the target spot.
+Erroneous temperature rise with two-colour pyrometers if the hot object is located in the edge area of the measuring field.

-Fig. 3 Incorrect temperature increase (measurement with two- colour pyrometers) when the hot object is located in the peripheral area of the target spot.
+Fig. 3 Erroneous temperature rise with two-colour pyrometers if the hot object is located in the edge area of the measuring field.

 To minimize this physical effect, precision lenses were developed for the optical systems.
 These lenses have a consistently good imaging quality over the entire surface of the entrance aperture (minimum spherical aberration).
-Moreover, the lenses come with a minimum longitudinal chromatic aberration to achieve an equally sharp imaging both for the two measuring wavelengths and for the visible range.
-In addition, it was necessary to develop an optical system composed of precision lenses and to use high-precision sensors.
-The result is the new panorama pyrometer that supplies a steady measurement reading, for example, of a wire in the measurement area independent of the position and the diameter of the wire.
+Moreover, the lenses come with a minimum longitudinal chromatic aberration to achieve an equally sharp imaging for both measuring wavelengths as well as for the visible range.
+In addition, it was necessary to develop an optical design consisting of precision lenses and to use high-quality sensors.
+The result is the new panorama pyrometer that delivers a constant measured value regardless of the position and diameter of a wire in the measuring field, for example.

 A variety of optical options

-The modular structure of the pyrometer, consisting of electronics, interchangeable lenses and optional supplementary lenses offers a variety of optical options.
+Modular design of the pyrometer consisting of electronics, interchangeable lenses and optional supplementary lenses.

-Fig. 4 The modular structure of the pyrometer, consisting of electronics, interchangeable lenses and optional supplementary lenses offers a variety of optical options.
+Fig. 4 Modular design of the pyrometer consisting of electronics, interchangeable lenses and optional supplementary lenses.

 Simple alignment and high operational reliability

-The optical alignment of a pyrometer on a small measuring object or to large measuring distances requires a high-quality mechanical adjustment system.
-Given these conditions, it is evident that devices with a rectangular target spot can be aligned much easier (Fig. 5).
-This advantage is particularly noticeable with a portable pyrometer when the operator holds the device in his hand and targets it at the object, as, depending on the model, the width of the rectangular field of view is by a factor of 3-7 times larger than with a device with a round field of view of similar size.
-This will ensure safe handling on the factory floor.
+The optical alignment of a pyrometer to a small measuring object or at a large measuring distance requires high-quality mechanics for adjustment.
+It is self-explanatory that a device with a rectangular measuring spot is much easier to align under these conditions (Fig. 5).
+This advantage is particularly noticeable with a portable pyrometer if the operator holds the device in his hand when aiming, as the width of the rectangular measuring field is 2 to 3 times greater than that of a comparable device with a round measuring field.
+This ensures safer handling and temperature detection.

-The alignment of the panorama pyrometer with rectangular measurement area on small target objects and large measurement distances is very easy.
+Aligning the panorama pyrometer with a rectangular measuring field to small objects and large measuring distances is extremely simple.

-Fig. 5 The alignment of the panorama pyrometer with rectangular measurement area on small target objects and large measurement distances is very easy.
+Fig. 5 Aligning the panorama pyrometer with a rectangular measuring field to small objects and large measuring distances is extremely simple.

-Reliable temperature measurement even when the position of the welding seam is varying.
+Reliable temperature measurement even if the position of the weld seam fluctuates.

-Fig. 6 Reliable temperature measurement even when the position of the welding seam is varying.
+Fig. 6 Reliable temperature measurement even if the position of the weld seam fluctuates.

 A portable panorama pyrometer measures the temperature during the pouring process.